MicrosoftDocs/windows-ai-docs/docs/models/get-started-onnx-winui.md

 ## Initialize the model

 In the `MainWindow.xaml.cs` file, inside the **MainWindow** class, create a helper method called **InitModel** that will initialize the model.
 This method uses APIs from the **SharpDX.DXGI** library to loop over the graphics adapters on the device to find the device with the most dedicated video memory.
-The selected adapter is set in the [SessionOptions](https://onnxruntime.ai/docs/api/csharp/api/Microsoft.ML.OnnxRuntime.SessionOptions.html) object as the execution provider for the session.
+The selected adapter is set in the [SessionOptions](https://onnxruntime.ai/docs/api/csharp/api/Microsoft.ML.OnnxRuntime.SessionOptions.html) object for the DirectML execution provider in this session.
 Finally, a new [InferenceSession](https://onnxruntime.ai/docs/api/csharp/api/Microsoft.ML.OnnxRuntime.InferenceSession.html) is initialized, passing in the path to the model file and the session options.

 ```csharp
 // MainWindow.xaml.cs